Have you ever noticed yourself super fidgety in the mind and body?

 Somehow society has taught us that; I must feel obligated to have a long to do list in order to be productive member of ‘society’, and that I should feel good for being “productive”.

 And according to the universe, there is no intrinsic necessity to do ANYTHING.
 And if there is, it will be done, not by thinking about it but because consciousness is doing it through you, naturally.

 And consciousness can work through you naturally, when the focus of your life is to bring your attention here.

 When the full attention is here, then in your attention there is no to-do list.

-There is only the relationship between your being and you’re doing.
+There is only the relationship between your being and your doing.

-The silent background as Eckhart Tolle calls it, meaning that although you may not be overwhelmed by presence, but there is a degree of presence while you do what you do.
+The ‘silent background’, as Eckhart Tolle calls it, means that although you may not be overwhelmed by presence, there is a degree of presence while you do what you do.

 One of the most talked about topics in the spiritual and entrepreneurship world that causes the most anxiety, stress and anxiousness is…

 What is my purpose?